How AI is Reshaping Hotels

 • Reinvest saved time into staff training and improving on-site guest experience.

-Revenue management is perhaps the clearest domain where AI is already outperforming humans.
-Machine learning systems can analyze demand, competitor rates, booking pace, and guest data in real time, adjusting prices with a speed and accuracy no revenue manager could match manually.
-The next step is personalized pricing and tailored offers - where AI can deliver the right price, upsell, or package to the right guest at the right time.
+Revenue management is perhaps the most obvious area where AI is already outperforming humans.
+Machine learning systems can analyse demand, competitor rates, booking pace, and guest data in real time, adjusting prices with a speed and accuracy no revenue manager could match manually.
+The next step is personalised pricing and tailored offers - where AI can deliver the right price, upsell, or package to the right guest at the right time.

 What hotels can do: